Sirius XM Holdings Inc Annual Shareholders Meeting Transcript

 Patrick L. Donnelly - Sirius XM Holdings Inc. - Executive VP, General Counsel & Secretary

-As a result of the COVID pandemic conducting this entire meeting virtually.
-This virtual meeting format is new to many of us.
-So let me take a few moments to run through some of the basics about this meeting.
-That basic information is also contained in the proxy statement for this meeting.
+As a result of the continuing effects of the COVID pandemic, we are conducting this entire meeting virtually.
+This virtual meeting format is new to many of us, so let me take a few moments to run through some of the basics about this meeting.
+This basic information is also contained in the proxy statement for this meeting.

-Now on your screen now to the right is the agenda for this meeting.
-After we go through the basics for the meeting, we will proceed according to this agenda to the business of the meeting.
-Now this virtual meeting has been designed to provide the same rights and advantages as a physical meeting.
-Stockholders will be able to vote and
+On your screen now is the agenda for this meeting.
+After we go through the basics for the meeting, we will proceed according to the agenda to the business of the meeting.
+This virtual meeting has been designed to provide the same rights and advantages as a physical meeting.
+Stockholders will be able to vote and present questions during this meeting through this site.
+(Operator Instructions) If you do not have your 16-digit control number and you've joined this meeting as a guest, then you will not be able to vote, ask

 Sirius XM Holdings Inc Annual Shareholders Meeting Transcript